 - Sharp-Dressed Man: Attempts to be this on his date with Dream, using a suit (and shoes) borrowed from his roommate, who is this.

 - Straw Loser: Played with; he's this when set against everyone else, but it turns out that Mr. Screamin' isn't as awesome as he appears in public and Dream was cruelly stringing him along; of the two men, he's at least a slightly better one.
 No wonder that Bowie thinks Dream should repent and go back to Vic rather than the "too obvious" ending of her staying with Mr. Screamin'.

 Screamin' Lord Byron

-Shout-Out: The name is probably a portmenteau of Lord Byron and 1960s rock musician Screaming Lord Sutch, whose horror pastiche stage act was one of the first of its kind in rock.
+- Shout-Out: The name is probably a portmanteau of Lord Byron and 1960s rock musician Screaming Lord Sutch, whose horror pastiche stage act was one of the first of its kind in rock.

 - Uncanny Valley Makeup: On stage, he wears full-face makeup with a metallic sheen and painted on shadows.
 Beneath the stage lights, particularly in the close-up that opens the song portion of the short, this gives his face a curious "living painting" quality.